-Digital data has enormous value and can bring huge benefits to individuals, societies and to companies like Nestlé.
+Digital data has enormous value and can bring huge benefits to individuals, societies and companies like Nestlé.

 But if data is not handled sensitively, ethically and with care, it can lead to profound disruption and interference in people’s lives.
 In our increasingly digital world, companies of a scale like our own have a responsibility toward data protection (preventing unauthorized access to the data we hold) and data privacy (safeguarding and using it properly).

-Our approach to data security is tied to our respect for the fundamental right to privacy, enshrined in the United Nations’ Universal Declaration of Human Rights.
+Our approach to data security is tied to our respect for the fundamental right to privacy, enshrined in the United Nations' Universal Declaration of Human Rights.
+Read more in our Data Protection and Privacy action plan (pdf, 840Kb).
+As one of our ten salient issues – the most serious human rights risks we face – the implementation of our action plan in this area is further embedding our approach to data protection and privacy throughout our organization.

 Recognizing privacy as a fundamental human right